A Fefferman-Stein inequality for the Carleson operator: Applications

 where the supremum is taken over all functions whose variation norm is less or equal than 1.
 Recall that the variation norm is defined by

-where the supremum is over all strictly increasing finite length sequences of real numbers.
-The second term in the right hand side of \eqref{Vnorm} is the total variation of $m$. \begin{theorem} For $1<p<\infty$, there is a constant $C<\infty$ such that
+where the supremum is taken over all strictly increasing finite length sequences of real numbers.
+The second term in the right hand side of \eqref{Vnorm} is known as the total variation of $m$. \begin{theorem} For $1<p<\infty$, there is a constant $C<\infty$ such that

 holds for any weight $w$. \end{theorem}

 \begin{proof} Since $m$ is of global bounded variation,